 Type "Y" and press <Enter>.
 The modifications you have made will be written into the CMOS memory, and the system will reboot.
 You will once again see the initial diagnostics on the screen.
-If you wish to make additional changes to the setup, press <Ctrl> <Alt> <Esc> simultaneously or after memory testing is done.
+If you wish to make additional changes to the setup, press <Ctrl> <Alt> simultaneously after memory testing is done.